 Read more: Best things to do in the Brecon Beacons

-Perched on the fringes of Cardiff, St Fagan’s is a truly beautiful, open air, museum that houses some of the most important buildings from across Wales.
+Perched on the fringes of Cardiff, St Fagans, National Museum of History is a truly beautiful, open-air museum that houses some of the most important buildings from across Wales.

 7.)
 Cheer on at a rugby match